rolfwessels/BreakingNomad/README.md

 ![breaking nomad](./docs/logo.png "breaking nomad")

-# Breaking nomad
+# Breaking Nomad 🏕️

-This makes breaking nomad happen
+Breaking Nomad is a mobile app that helps you plan and prepare for your next camping trip.
+With Breaking Nomad, you can easily create packing lists 🎒, plan your meals 🍴, and get notified of upcoming long weekends 📅.

-## Getting started
+## Getting Started 🚀

-Open the docker environment to do all development and deployment
+Open the docker environment to do all development and deployment.
+Run the following in WSL or bash

 ```bash
 # bring up dev environment